puppetlabs-toy-chest/wash/docs/_posts/2020-02-28-puppetwash.md

 A full Puppet installation - masters, agents, database, etc - contains a lot of knowledge about your infrastructure.
 Sometimes this can be challenging to get at.
 [Puppetwash](https://github.com/puppetlabs/puppetwash) exposes that knowledge, starting with making your PuppetDB data more accessible.
 I'll demonstrate it by setting up an example with [Pupperware](https://github.com/puppetlabs/pupperware).

+> If you already have some Puppet infrastructure setup and want to try Puppetwash with it, jump to [configuring Puppetwash](#configure-puppetwash).

 ## Start Pupperware

+We're going to setup some containerized Puppet infrastructure using Pupperware by
+- starting PostgreSQL, Puppet Server, and PuppetDB using `docker-compose`
+- wait for all instances - particularly PuppetDB - to start
+- copy certificates necessary to connect to Puppet infrastructure for Puppetwash credentials
+- trigger a `puppet agent` run so we have something to view with Puppetwash

 Following the [instructions to provision the stack](https://github.com/puppetlabs/pupperware#provisioning), I've installed Docker Compose (using macOS 10.15) and - within the Pupperware project - run
 ```